Percy and his Mother:

 Well.
 It turns out that Rowling didn’t choose to go there.
 Didn’t choose to go anywhere like it.
 Might have been interesting if she had, but I suppose that there never was that much chance of it.
 She’ll kill them, or maim them.
 But she won’t disgrace them.
 Just about none of her comic characters ever have to actually deal with payback.

-Still, I was beginning to think that perhaps the fans who blindly were predicting that it would be Percy who ends up helping the DEs were about 180 degrees off-target.
+Still, I was beginning to think that perhaps the fans who blindly were predicting that it would be Percy who ended up helping the DEs were about 180 degrees off-target.
 And, whether the twins’ recruitment would be exactly voluntary or not, given their general viciousness, determination to humiliate others, and callous disregard for others’ safety, they would certainly have made outstanding DEs.

 Evidently the current DEs, who are a very small-minded lot, were more blinded by the twins’ blood-traitor upbringing and apolitical outlook than I expected them to be.